zanghu/lecture_notes/README.md

 # lecture_notes
-lecture notes of self study, mainly about ML, CS and MATH.
+Lecture notes of self study, mainly about ML, CS and MATH.